17-100/w2d4/testing/README.md

 (only the first one is interesting to us now - but it is good to have some context and see the bigger picture)

-* Unit Tests - fully isolated (e.g. functions) - you want to have a loooot of them
+* Unit Tests - fully isolated (e.g. functions) - you want to have a lot of them

 * Integration Tests - with dependencies (e.g. function calling anoter function) - a good couple of them